You are high-school student

 If you have chosen to focus on law and digital security, you can, for example, choose to continue your studies in a Master’s in Digital Law.

-These masters are taught at the University of Rennes.
-You can access them via the bachelor’s degrees mentioned above.
+These master’s programmes are offered at the University of Rennes, and you can access them particularly via the bachelor’s degrees mentioned above.

 What jobs in cybersecurity ?

-Depending on the training courses you choose, you may be able to access several jobs in these categories.
-You can also choose to continue on to a PhD and thrive in the world of research.
+Depending on the course you choose, you will be able to access several professions in these categories.
+You may also opt to continue your studies with a PhD and thrive in the world of research.